 May your holidays be filled with …. light!

 About the 25 Days of Paper: In celebration fo the publication of my new book, Playing With Paper (in stores January 1, 2013) I’m going to be a crazy blogger in December, featuring cool paper products, projects, blogs, books, or papers each day.
 Join in the fun by reading along!
-I’ll also post links on my FaceBook page
+I’ll also post links on my FaceBook page.
+Enjoy the season!